rpionke/hotday2019_contperf_openshift/README.md

 **COPY that newly generated token value and paste it into your text document**

+## Preparation: Access your Dynatrace Tenant and OpenShift Cluster

+Let's validate that the Dynatrace Tenant and OpenShift Cluster we assigned to you are accessible

+### 1. Login to Dynatrace Tenant

+Browser to your <DT Tenant URL> and login with the username & password provided!
+This shoudl be a clean fresh tenant with no agents installed!

+### 2. Login to OpenShift

+Browser to your <OS Cluster URL> and login with the OpenShift username & password provided!
+You shoudl be able to login and see currently installed projects!

 ## Preparation: Connecting & Configuring the Bastian Host
-Every student gets a bastian host which is a Linux machine that has all required tools and software installed to run the OpenShift installation, e.g: oc, git, hub, js, ...
+Every student has a "bastion host" which is a Linux machine that has all required tools and software installed to deploy our sample application on OpenShift installation, e.g: oc, git, hub, js, ...

 ### 1. Connect to your Bastian Host

-The instructor should have given you a bastian host name and a pem file.
-The bastian host is a Linux machine on EC2 which means the default user is ec2-user.
-Here are some examples to connect
+Make sure you have your <Bastion Host> hostname ready.
+The bastion host is a Linux machine on EC2 which means the default user is ec2-user.
+Here are some examples to connect (make sure you use your <Bastion Host> host name)

 **Using SSH:**